ultraq/promise-utils/README.md

 ### pad(promise, padMs)

-Causes promise resolution to take *at least* as long as the time specified by returning a promise chain with the `padMs` value that isn't resolved until both the padding promise and the original promise are resolved.
+Causes promise resolution and rejection to take *at least* as long as the time specified.
+Returns a new promise that will be resolved or rejected after the padding time has elapsed.

- - **promise**: the Promise to pad out
+ - **promise**: The Promise to pad out
- - **padMs**: number of milliseconds to have `promise` padded out to, if it resolves too quickly
+ - **padMs**: Number of milliseconds to have `promise` padded out to, if it resolves or rejects too quickly.

 ### retry(doPromise, numRetries, shouldRetry)